lyndon025/playtested/src/content/article/2023-06-08-charming-animal-waifu-characters-to-collect--first-impressions---kemono-friends-kingdom.md

 ---
-title: "Charming animal waifu characters to collect | First Impressions - Kemono Friends: Kingdom"
+author: lyndonguitar
+category: Review
-description: "Blending elements of trajectory-based launching akin to Angry Birds with turn-based RPG mechanics, Kemono Friends: Kingdom offers a slight spin on a familiar gameplay format and it is coming soon with an Open Beta Test scheduled for June 21!"
+description: 'Blending elements of trajectory-based launching akin to Angry Birds with turn-based RPG mechanics, Kemono Friends: Kingdom offers a slight spin on a familiar gameplay format and it is coming soon with an Open Beta Test scheduled for June 21!'
+featured: false
 pubDate: 2023-06-08
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "kemono-friends:-kingdom"]
+tags:
-featured: false
+- taptap
+- kemono-friends:-kingdom
-thumb: ""
+thumb: ''
+title: 'Charming animal waifu characters to collect | First Impressions - Kemono Friends:
+  Kingdom'
 ---

 Blending elements of trajectory-based launching akin to Angry Birds with turn-based RPG mechanics, Kemono Friends: Kingdom offers a slight spin on a familiar gameplay format and it is coming soon with an Open Beta Test scheduled for June 21!